-I think the sales percentage system works.
 Especially at the beginning of an agent’s career.
 Not only does this weed out the agents who are not hungry, not passionate, not crazy enough to work for, basically, free for a few years just to launch themselves, but it breeds a drive and determination that is an asset to any client.
 And it armors newer agents for the long haul, it gets us into the right mindset so that we doggedly serve our authors long after cash starts coming in.

 Except, of course, learning experience, but I doubt someone who has sunk years or their life and thousands into it would feel as peaceful as I do, with my hypothetical by-the-hour wage.

-I predict there would be huge backlash against the system of literary agents.
+If “Do you have to pay a literary agent?” came down to billable hours, I predict there would be huge backlash against the system of literary agents.
 If big houses persisted in only accepting agented submissions, there would be great unrest among writers.
 Loyalty between agent and writer would also decrease.
 Writers would begrudgingly pay their agents to “break into the business” and then might dump them once they have an “in” with a publisher, to avoid the agent’s steep hourly fees.

 The problems would only get worse for established agents with established clients.
 These clients would have a reputation.
 They’d be able to make income off of subrights or foreign sales, they’d be able to sell subsequent books in a series, they’d be able to sell books on proposal.
 They’d need their agents more for negotiation than matchmaking and introductions.
 Their agents, then, would be doing much less of that really hardcore developmental, editing, and counseling work.
 That’s really what eats up the hours, folks.